matrix-org/gsoc/IDEAS.md

 A client typically represents a human using a web application or mobile app.
 Clients use the ["Client-to-Server" (C-S) API](https://github.com/matrix-org/matrix-doc/blob/master/specification/20_client_server_api.rst)  to communicate with their homeserver, which stores their profile data and their record of the conversations in which they participate.

-A "homeserver" is a server which provides C-S APIs and has the ability to federate with other HSes via the [Federation API](http://github.com/matrix-org/matrix-doc/blob/master/specification/30_server_server_api.rst).
+A "homeserver" is a server where conversation history and user accounts are stored, and provides C-S APIs and has the ability to federate with other HSes to replicate conversation history across all the servers which participate in a given room via the [Federation API](http://github.com/matrix-org/matrix-doc/blob/master/specification/30_server_server_api.rst).
 It is typically responsible for multiple clients.
 "Federation" is the term used to describe the sharing of data between two or more homeservers.

 Here is a diagram of this architecture: